Lévi Ntumba

-Lévi Kahamba Ntumba (born 12 January 2001) is a French professional footballer who plays as a goalkeeper for Grasshopper in the Swiss Super League.
+Lévi Ntumba (born 12 January 2001) is a French professional footballer who plays as a goalkeeper for Bulgarian First League club Slavia Sofia.

 Professional career

 Ntumba has made 27 appearances for the reserve team of Dijon FCO between 2018 and 2021 in the Championnat National 3.
 He chose not to renew his contract in summer 2021.

 On 7 January 2022, he signed with Grasshopper Club Zürich, as their third goalkeeper.
 In the 2021-22 season, he made seven appearances for the reserve team in the First League.

+On 2 February 2024, he joined Bulgarian First League side CSKA 1948.

+In June 2025, upon his contract completion with CSKA 1948, it was announced that he has signed with Slavia Sofia.

 Personal life

 Born in Paris, France, he is of Congolese descent.